JuanBalceda/todo-app/README.md

 /tasks | post | Creates a new task
 /tasks | get | Retrieve all tasks
-/tasks/:id | get | Retrieve a task for a given id /tasks/:id | put | Updates a task for a given id /tasks/:id | delete | Deletes a task for a given id
+/tasks/:id | get | Retrieve a task for a given id /tasks/filter/:filter | get |  Retrieve all tasks for a given keyword /tasks/:id | put | Updates a task for a given id /tasks/:id | delete | Deletes a task for a given id